elastic/kibana/rfcs/text/0016_buildkite.md

 # Adoption strategy

-TODO

-If we implement this proposal, how will existing Kibana developers adopt it?
-Is this a breaking change?
-Can we write a codemod?
-Should we coordinate with other projects or libraries?

 We have already done a lot of the required legwork to begin building and running pipelines in Buildkite, including getting approval from various business groups inside Elastic.
 After all business groups have signed off, and a deal has been signed with Buildkite, we can begin adopting Buildkite.
 A rough plan outline is below.
 It's not meant to be a full migration plan.

 - Build minimal supporting services, automation, and pipelines to migrate a low-risk job from Jenkins to Buildkite (e.g. "Baseline" CI for tracked branches)